Good Sensory Learning Blog

 Posted by Erica Warren on

 Organizing ideas and building paragraphs can be a taxing and complicated process for beginning writers.
 Writing requires multitasking.
-When some of these tasks are challenging, they can become overwhelming hurtles that trip up the flow of ideas and can stop the creative process in its tracks.
-For instance, if a student is still toiling with the formation of letters, the second they go to write down their fabulous ideas, their attention is swept away by the engulfing fine motor task.
-Likewise, those that tussle with spelling often lose their thoughts as they get diverted down a path of sounds and...
+When some of these tasks are challenging, they can become overwhelming hurdles that trip up the flow of ideas and can stop the creative process in its tracks.
+For instance, if a student is still struggling with the formation of letters, the moment they attempt to write down their fabulous ideas, their attention is diverted by the overwhelming fine motor task.
+Likewise, those who tussle with spelling often lose their thoughts as they get diverted down a path of sounds and symbol...

 Read more →